nishantsingh93/Deceptive-Visualization/README.md

 ******************************************************************************************************************************
 ### V. Future Enhancements:

-* Include more data from other states to form a better case and more concrete evidence
+* Improvement - Include more data from other states to form a better case and more concrete evidence Benfit-

-* Add data From different Gun Violence sources such as Gun homicides, Mass shootings, robbery
+* Improvement - Add data From different Gun Violence sources such as Gun homicides, Mass shootings, robbery Benfit-
 * Add data for the type of guns that were most commonly being used to see which firearms are causing more harm to the society
 * Include mental data to understand the underlying cause for these suicides